-- ensure that safeguarding is raised at all Council of Trustee meetings - ensure the Chair of the Welfare Committee regularly reviews the safeguarding files held by the Designated Safeguarding Lead ('DSL').
-(Trustees will not usually be given details relating to individual child protection cases or situations to ensure confidentiality is not breached) - receive regular safeguarding and Gloucestershire Safeguarding Children Executive ('GSCE') updates and training - in conjunction with the School leadership team, ensure that the DSL and the Deputy DSLs ('DDSL') are properly supported to carry out their roles and responsibilities and that they are given time to fulfil the duties that their role demands - ensure that the School follows safer recruitment processes - ensure the Head, the DSL and DDSL, other staff responsible for recruitment and two members of the Trustees undertake safer recruitment training - ensure a single central record of appointments is maintained of all staff and regular volunteers in accordance with government guidance.
+- ensure that safeguarding is raised at all Council of Trustee meetings - ensure the Chair of the Welfare Committee regularly reviews the safeguarding files held by the College Designated Safeguarding Lead ('DSL').
+(Trustees will not usually be given details relating to individual child protection cases or situations to ensure confidentiality is not breached) - receive regular safeguarding and Gloucestershire Safeguarding Children Executive ('GSCE') updates and training - in conjunction with the College leadership team, ensure that the DSLs are properly supported to carry out their roles and responsibilities and that they are given time to fulfil the duties that their role demands - ensure that the College follows safer recruitment processes - ensure the Head, the College DSL and other staff responsible for recruitment and two members of the Trustees undertake safer recruitment training - ensure a single central record of appointments is maintained of all staff and regular volunteers in accordance with government guidance.

-The School leadership team will ensure that the DSL, DDSLs and all staff (including the nominated Trustee) will attend the necessary safeguarding training as set out in this policy.
+The College leadership team will ensure that the DSLs and all staff (including the nominated Trustee) will attend the necessary safeguarding training as set out in this policy.

-The School has a main DSL whose role is to take lead responsibility for safeguarding and child protection matters in the School.
-The School's main DSL is Kate Corbin.
-The DSL's contact details, together with other key people who have specific safeguarding responsibilities, can be found in the Key Contacts Table below.
+The College has a main DSL whose role is to take lead responsibility for safeguarding and child protection matters in the College.
+The College's main DSL is Kate Corbin.
+Each section of the College then has its own DSL (Senior, Prep and EYFS).
+Each DSL's contact details, together with other key people who have specific safeguarding responsibilities, can be found in the Key Contacts Table below.
 (Appendix I)

-The DSL will provide an annual report for the Trustees detailing any changes to this policy and procedures, training undertaken by staff and Trustees and other relevant safeguarding issues.
+The College DSL will provide an annual report for the Trustees detailing any changes to this policy and procedures, training undertaken by staff and Trustees and other relevant safeguarding issues.